fcarp10/nsp4j-optimizer/documentation/user_guide/input.rst

   ],

 The next block shows average results for network wide performance measures.
+These are:

-These are *avgPathLength*: average path length in hop; *totalTraffic*: total traffic offered to the network; *trafficLinks*: total traffic on all links of the network; *migrationsNum*: number of migrations; *replicationsNum*: total number of replications; *objVal*: objective value of the chosen objective function.
+*avgPathLength*: average path length in hop

+*totalTraffic*: total traffic offered to the network

+*trafficLinks*: total traffic on all links of the network

+*migrationsNum*: number of migrations

+*replicationsNum*: total number of replications

+*objVal*: objective value of the chosen objective function.

 .. code-block:: java